AlexiaDelorme/project-exoplanets/testing/js/JSTEST.md

 cf. tab "row chart 3" in the testing excel file

+**Note:** The three following detection methods are flagged under the same label "Timing Variations":
+- "Eclipse Timing Variations"
+- "Transit Timing Variations"
+- "Pulsar Timing"
+- "Pulsation Timing Variations"
+Those 4 detection methods should add up (in the testing excel file) to the "Timing variations" in the data dashbaord.

 ###### show_year_of_discovery

 cf. tab "bar chart 4.2" in the testing excel file